siogeile/shopping-list/README.md

 #### [Geek Tutorials](https://www.youtube.com/watch?v=0m7csmqWAgI) on YouTube

 *  Used code from "Python - Code a Shopping List App (Part 1/3) to get me started in commit f1d5751

+## Journal

+* Realised some of my early commit messages were too long, took note to keep commit message length in mind going forward